celo-org/docs/blog/13-12-22-layer-1-and-layer-2/Layer-1-and-layer-2.md

   - name: ✍️ Obafemi Joshua
 tags: [celo]
 hide_table_of_contents: true
-slug: /tutorials/An-Introduction-to-Layer-1-and-Layer-2-Blockchain-Protocols
+slug: "/tutorials/An-Introduction-to-Layer-1-and-Layer-2-Blockchain-Protocols"
 ---

-Layer 1 and Layer 2 Protocols.
+#Layer 1 and Layer 2 Protocols.
 blog\13-12-22-layer-1-and-layer-2\images\img1 .png
  Image by Crypto Demystified

 Meta Description: Layer 1 and Layer 2 protocols uniquely determine blockchain scalability, which seems to improve as you progress from base structure Layer 1 to Layer 2.
 Learn more!

-Introduction
+#Introduction
-There's no talk of blockchain solutions without mentioning Layer 1 and Layer 2 protocols and how they uniquely contribute to blockchain scalability.
+We can't talk of blockchain solutions without mentioning Layer 1 and Layer 2 protocols and how they uniquely contribute to blockchain scalability.
 It is essential to know that Layer 1 primarily serves as the framework for Layer 2 and its solutions.
 Without Layer 1 scaling solutions, the consensus protocol, sharding, and the lightning network would not be possible.

-What are Layer 1 Blockchains?
+#What are Layer 1 Blockchains?
 By definition, a protocol is Layer 1 when it completes transactions on its own blockchain.
-It’s the term used for describing the underlying principal blockchain architecture.
+It's the term used for describing the underlying principal blockchain architecture.
 An example of a Layer 1 blockchain is the Celo blockchain which was branched from Go Ethereum (Geth) in 2017.
 It has, however, made some substantial adjustments, such as putting PoS and a distinctive address system in place.
 The Celo ecosystem, which comprises of NFTs, payment methods, and DeFi, has over 100 million confirmed transactions.
 Also, anyone can create a public key using a phone number or email address.
 There is no need for specialist hardware since standard PCs can operate the blockchain with ease.

-What are Layer 2 Blockchains?
+#What are Layer 2 Blockchains?
 Alternatively, a Layer 2 protocol is one that is built on top of an existing blockchain.
 The primary goal of this protocol is to address the major cryptocurrency networks' transaction speed and scaling issues.
 Without a doubt, Layer 1 and Layer 2 protocols uniquely determine blockchain scalability, which seems to improve as you progress from base structure Layer 1 to Layer 2.
 But why is scalability a complex blockchain problem that needs immediate solutions?

-Why is Blockchain Scalability Important?
+#Why is Blockchain Scalability Important?
-Scalability refers to a blockchain network’s ability to expand due to a high influx of transactional throughput and future growth.
+Scalability refers to a blockchain network's ability to expand due to a high influx of transactional throughput and future growth.
 It is crucial because it allows blockchain networks to compete against legacy centralized platforms which have rapid-fire transactional rates.
 Scalability trumps many of the inconsequential business needs as it is one of the top three qualities any promising tech start-up or business must present.
 Interestingly, scalability is one of the vital problems most blockchain technologies are geared to solve.

-Blockchain Layer 1 vs. Layer 2 Scaling Solutions Layers 1 and 2 are the primary means of achieving blockchain scalability.
+#Blockchain Layer 1 vs. Layer 2 Scaling Solutions
+Layers 1 and 2 are the primary means of achieving blockchain scalability.
 To compete with traditional payment processing systems, blockchain is consistently raising the bar.
 Blockchain requires a dependable and highly scalable product to have a chance.
 This network should be able to handle an increasing number of transactions, users, and data.
 Without this scalability, it would be nearly impossible to compete with or serve as many people as are willing to join the blockchain network.
 Incorporating scalability into the structure allows blockchain networks to outperform other well-known traditional payment systems and trademarks.

+#How Do Layer 1 Scaling Solutions Work?
+blog\13-12-22-layer-1-and-layer-2\images\img1 .png
-How Do Layer 1 Scaling Solutions Work? blog\13-12-22-layer-1-and-layer-2\images\img1 .png Most Layer 1 protocols, as you might expect, have scaling issues.
+Most Layer 1 protocols, as you might expect, have scaling issues.
 All transactions, in general, require validation by multiple nodes.
 This results in the formation of an ecosystem in which mining nodes compete to solve complex computational puzzles.
 Miners who succeed are rewarded in the network's native cryptocurrency.
 However, this consensus mechanism consumes a large amount of energy and creates a lag in transaction speed.